rish987/trackswitch-manuform/README.md

 Given the crazy angles of the keys, this keyboard is easiest to solder before inserting the hotswap sockets into the keyboard.
 (The plates actually have holes for holding the diodes that we're not going to use; I just left them in since they make the keyboard a bit lighter).
-So, for each half, start by laying out the hotswap sockets in the approximate shape of the keyboard, using Blu-Tac to hold them in place.
+So, for each half, start by laying out the hotswap sockets in the approximate shape of the keyboard, using Blu-Tack to hold them in place.
 Reference your printed switch plates to make sure that you leave more than enough distance between them so that they can reach the keys that they need to reach.
 This will undoubtedly result in spaghetti wiring underneath your keyboard, but hey, I like spaghetti, don't you?